Home | Site Index | Disclaimer | Email Me!

 We did receive one email from an "ASSociate" of Continental, requesting our catalogue be mailed to them at the following address: Marissa Anderson, 30 Shoshone Dr, Carmel, IN 46032, the email address is Manderson@arcmail.us.
 What originally set this in motion is that someone from Continental called our shop and asked if we could do something that was on our web site and we said yes, as we pride ourselves in being able to do anything, so our employee quoted the person a cost of $400.00 to $450.00, that was back on January 8, 2008.

 Darlene, Darlene, what are you smoking?
-The Lanham Act requires the the trademark must be used in commerce to be considered infringing.
+The Lanham Act requires that the trademark must be used in commerce to be considered infringing.
 There is no relevant federal trademark law that makes "intent" infringing, even if that is what was said.
 But, Darlene, unlike you, Lisa is an intelligent business person and her business does not do artwork unless they are sure they have permission from the IP owner.
 Yes, the employee said they could do the work.
 That was provided you appeared with the right to have it done.

 UPDATE October 13, 2009 -

 Hansen Beverages is at it again.
-This time they are attempting to extort money over VerMonster, a beer made by Vermont Brewery and claiming people would br confused by the similarity of the names.
+This time they are attempting to extort money over VerMonster, a beer made by Vermont Brewery and claiming people would be confused by the similarity of the names.
 Legally, VerMonster should win, but at what price?
 Hansen Beverages is wielding their billion-dollar club against a much smaller foe in what we call "Trademark Absuse".
 Hansen Beverage is also attempting "Trademark Extortion" tactics as well.
 Hansen Beverage, you and your lawyers are bums of the worst sort.

 Rebuttals